Skip to main content

 Preview-stage discipline

 Begin with the smallest possible access surface.
-Track policies, command permissions, network access, provider keys, logs, and rollback steps before adding real workloads.
+Track policies, command permissions, network access, provider keys, dashboard access, logs, and rollback steps before adding real workloads.

 Security Basics for NemoClaw on a VPS

-The server can contain policy files, guardrail decisions, OpenShell-related requirements, allowed commands, outbound network rules, and security-review logs.
-Harden it before production use.
+The server can contain policy files, guardrail decisions, OpenShell-related requirements, allowed commands, outbound network rules, dashboard URLs, provider credentials, and security-review logs.
+Keep it isolated from production systems while NemoClaw remains alpha.

 Troubleshooting